kaycebasques/kayce.basqu.es/src/sabbatical/prologue.md

 as anything that increases my ability to survive or thrive in life.
 Examples:

-* Knowing first aid increases your chances of survival in case of emergency.
-Having a million in the bank won't mean shit if you're on a nature hike 10 miles from civilization and you just cut your leg badly and don't know how to create a tourniquet.
+* Knowing first aid increases my chances of survival in case of emergency.
+Having a million in the bank won't mean shit if I'm on a nature hike 10 miles from civilization and I just cut my leg badly and don't know how to create a tourniquet.
-* Meditation increases your ability to handle pain (in all its forms) and enjoy life.
-If you've got 10 million in the bank but you explode in anger when someone cuts you off on the freeway ("anger is like drinking poison and expecting the other person to die") you're not wealthy in my book.
+* Meditation increases my ability to handle pain (in all its forms) and enjoy life.
+If I've got 10 million in the bank but I explode in anger when someone cuts me off on the freeway ("anger is like drinking poison and expecting the other person to die") I'm not wealthy in my book.

 Money is often a very useful tool for acquiring wealth